-If the district is unable to work out an agreement with the student's parent on replenishment of the meal account and payment of any outstanding balance, the student will receive a meal.
+If the district is unable to work out an agreement with the student's parent on replenishment of the meal account and payment of any outstanding balance, the student will receive an alternate meal which consists of toast at breakfast and a sunbutter sandwich at lunch with the fruit/ veggie sides selected.
 The district will make every effort to avoid bringing attention to the student.